zenoss/ZenPacks.zenoss.OpenVZ/README.rst

 -----

-To ensure the OpenVZ host system is being monitored, ensure that the ``zenoss.cmd.linux.OpenVZ`` Modeler Plugin is enabled for the host system.
+To ensure the OpenVZ host system is being monitored, ensure that the ``zenoss.cmd.linux.OpenVZ`` modeler plugin is enabled for the host system.
 Note that this will require Zenoss to be configured with ``root`` credentials to monitor the OpenVZ host via SSH, as all OpenVZ data is extracted over SSH and ``root`` access is required to access this data.